Game Grumps: History

 In January 2015, to celebrate reaching two million subscribers, a new show called Grumpcade was launched, featuring any combination of co-hosts playing console games.
-The show also features guest YouTube personalities, including game critics ProJared, The Completionist and YouTuber Markiplier.
+The show also features guest YouTube personalities, including game critics ProJared, The Completionist, and YouTuber Markiplier.
 Shortly after, in February 2015, GrumpOut, a channel dedicated to recreational and live-action video projects, was created.
 In November 2015, Avidan's Ninja Sex Party bandmate Brian Wecht officially joined the team, leaving behind his career as a theoretical physicist.

-In February 2016, it was announced that Avidan and Hanson would appear at Hollywood Improv for a special performance of Game Grumps Live on March 30 and 31.
-Later, in April 2016, it was announced that Avidan and Hanson would appear at Levity Live in Nyack, New York for more performances of Game Grumps Live on April 29 and 30.
+In February 2016, it was announced that Avidan and Hanson would appear at Hollywood Improv for a special performance of GameGrumps Live on March 30 and 31.
+Later, in April 2016, it was announced that Avidan and Hanson would appear at Levity Live in Nyack, New York for more performances of GameGrumps Live on April 29 and 30.

 On January 6, 2017, it was announced that the show's middle slot would no longer upload on a consistent schedule.
-While Steam Train and Grumpcade were not canceled, the format was changed so that they would be released only upon the creators' discretion on an occasional basis.
+While Steam Train and Grumpcade were not canceled, the format was changed so that they would be released only on an occasional basis.
 A few substitute shows were created to fill the empty slot on certain days.
 These include Doodle Doods, an artistic show hosted by fellow animators and YouTubers O'Donovan and Chris O'Neill (OneyNG), The G Club, a media-centric podcast show, and Dragons in Places, an audio-only podcast detailing a Dungeons & Dragons campaign.

 In December 2017, Kramer announced that he would be departing from the show to focus on his own pursuits; he was replaced by Ryan Magee and Matt Watson.

-In May 2019, all episodes guest starring the YouTuber Jared "ProJared" Knabenbauer were first made private then deleted entirely, presumably in an effort by the Game Grumps to distance themselves from Knabenbauer following allegations that he cheated on his then-wife and abused his fame to solicit nude photos from underage fans.

-Since 2015, Game Grumps has also been developing an animated series titled Gameoverse, created by O'Donovan.
-By June 21, 2017, the development team had expanded to include writer Chad Quandt, concept artist Ashley Swaby, and the story artist Krooked_Glasses.
+Since 2015, GameGrumps has also been developing an animated series titled Gameoverse, created by O'Donovan.
+By June 21, 2017, the development team had expanded to include writer Chad Quandt, concept artist Ashley Swaby, and story artist Krooked_Glasses.

 Personnel

-Over time, Game Grumps has accumulated a variety of hosts, editors and other personnel since Jafari's departure in 2013, some of which are not mentioned below.
+Over time, GameGrumps has accumulated a variety of hosts, editors and other personnel since Jafari's departure in 2013, some of which are not mentioned below.
 All members have appeared in various roles outside of their main position.

 Main hosts

-Hosts of the main Game Grumps series.
+Hosts of the main GameGrumps series.